 Winter in Russia comes suddenly.
-The humid heat of summer vanishes, the leaves shrivel and drop to the streets exposing the bare skeletons of the trees, the sun rises late and departs in the early afternoon, depriving the land of her solar rays.
-It didn’t really matter, the sun wasn’t warm.
+The humid heat of summer vanishes, the leaves drop to the streets exposing the skeletons of the trees, the sun rises late and departs in the early afternoon depriving the land of her solar rays.
+It didn’t really matter, the sun never felt warm anyways.
 Snow clouds park above the city and dump hateful flurries of snow and sheets of ice onto the life below.
-Yet despite Mother Nature’s angry tantrum, the residents of the city have no choice but to cover as much skin as possible in wool and fur and leather and go about the necessities of sustaining their life.
+Despite Mother Nature’s angry tantrum, the residents of the city have no choice but to cover as much skin as possible in wool and fur and go about the necessities of sustaining their life.

 An engine roared as a bus pulled near the curb.
 The bus looked blue or maybe gray, I couldn’t tell in the dark but I could tell it was rusty.
-The thin glass windows were frosted around the edges, giving the appearance of a cracked mirror.
-The number “2” pressed against the windshield told me this was the bus that would take me home.
-A few passengers, mostly elderly women, stepped off the bus, gripping the hand rail and not letting go until their rubber boots were planted firmly against the ground.
+Ice frosted the thin glass windows around the edges, giving the appearance of a cracked mirror.
+The number “2″ written on a piece of wood pressed against the windshield told me this was the bus that would take me home.
+A few passengers, mostly elderly women, stepped off the bus, gripping the handrail and not letting go until their rubber boots were planted firmly against the ground.
 The ice hidden beneath the snow could be sneaky and unforgiving and result in broken hips.

 The mob that had endured the bitter cold lost patience and fought to get onto the crowded bus.
-I was in no hurry and waited at the back.
+I was in no hurry and waited at the back of the crowd as others fought to enter.
 I had lived in Russia long enough and I knew that I could squeeze, maneuver, press, crawl and push myself in if I had to, just like a Russian.
-Inside I felt the heater blast hot air against my face and my body began to relax, like a frozen piece of chicken thawing on the counter.
+Once inside the bus I felt the heater blast hot air against my face and my body began to relax, like a frozen piece of chicken thawing on the counter.
 On the radio I recognized the Russian music.
 The song had been popular in the summer and for a moment I felt warmth spread through my limbs as I thought back to sunny days, shish kabobs, and picnics in the forest.

 “Young man, are you getting off here?”
 The woman over my shoulder asked.
 I shook my head left to right and she squeezed past me.
-My stop was still quite a distance.
+I still had a ways to go.
 At the bus stops, more people would exit than board and finally a seat became free.
 I sat down in the darkness, cold on the outside, sweaty inside my coat and tired.
-I was tired of the darkness at noon, tired of apartments with bad heating, tired of the thin shoes I wore.
+I was tired of the darkness at noon, tired of apartments with no heating, tired of wet socks and the thin shoes I wore.
 I looked around the bus at the other people riding.
-They were all dressed in leather coats like me, some of the women in fancier furs.
-Each face weary and tired and red from frost bite but almost home to warmth and comfort.
+They all had on leather coats like me, some of the women in fancier furs.
+Each face weary and tired and red from frost bite, but relieved to be almost home to warmth and comfort.
 Almost.
-Then for the first time since I had moved to Russia, I understood just how far away from home I was.
-I didn’t know why, I hadn’t been home in over a year, almost two, but the thought stung me, the way my ears stung when I didn’t wear a hat.
+At that moment, for the first time since I had moved to Russia, I realized just how far away from home I was.
+I didn’t know why, I hadn’t been home in over a year, almost two years actually, but the thought stung me, the way my ears stung when I didn’t wear a hat.

 The windows rattled behind my head as if they were about to burst when the bus hit a small pothole.